brajeshwar/brajeshwar.github.io/_posts/2005/2005-09-24-file-access-denied-on-windows-xp-and-how-to-take-ownership.md

----
-layout: post
-title: File Access Denied on Windows XP and how to take ownership
+# File Access Denied on Windows XP and how to take ownership
----

 In a recent hard disk crash, I had to do a restore from my back-up.
 Some of the files on a back-up drive was somehow avoiding me with an "Access Denied" even though I was logged in as the Administrator.
 I looked around and finally got the solution on how to take ownership of a file or folder in Windows.